- About Us

 Building a Profession: Helping Principals Become the Lever of Change

-Von Sheppard, former principal, Dayton’s Bluff Achievement Plus Elementary, who will talk about the kinds of help and support principals need to become instructional leaders while still managing all the other parts of the job.
+Von Sheppard, former principal, Dayton’s Bluff Achievement Plus Elementary, will talk about the kinds of help and support principals need to become instructional leaders while still managing all the other parts of the job.
 He will bring to bear his current experience as assistant superintendent for elementary schools in Boulder, Colo.

 4 – 5 p.m.
 ET Wednesday, Feb.
 13, 2013 Click here to download a recording of this event.
 Click here to download the related PowerPoint presentation.